proteanblank/kodeWeave/README.md

 kodeWeave
 ===================

-kodeWeave is a realtime coding playground for HTML, CSS and Javascript.
+kodeWeave is a realtime coding playground for Markdown, HTML, CSS and Javascript.
 Similar to JSFiddle and JSBin, but kodeWeave was made specifically to work not just for mobile devices, but also to work offline as well.

 kodeWeave is great for prototyping and to build applications for desktop operating systems while on mobile devices. ([PhoneGap Build](http://build.phonegap.com/) is recommended for mobile devices)